What is Spalted Wood?

 Go out and look for it, by discovering and recognizing the potential and limitations of this material one can develop a better appreciation for the duality of life and its curious nature.

-Related Post: The Best Type of Wood for a Bo Staff
+Related Post: The Best Wood for Making a Jewelry Box

 Leave a Reply